 - Club projects are organized by a leader within a 4-H club for youth in that 4-H club.
 The meetings for those projects are only promoted within the club.

-As no club or even county can possibly offer all the 4-H projects available, most projects can be taken as independent study.
+- Independent Study projects are offered as no club or even county can possibly offer all the 4-H projects that are available.
+Most projects can be taken as independent study.
 The youth would use 4-H literature and other resources to learn about and complete their project without meetings and 4-H leadership.

 No matter what type of leadership is provided, each 4-H member must work on and complete his or her own project.

 Waukesha County does offer a Cloverbud program as a countywide projects and some of our clubs also have a Cloverbud program.
 The Cloverbud program is an informal educational program specifically designed for children in five-year-old kindergarten to 2nd grade.
 The primary purpose of the Wisconsin 4-H Youth Development Cloverbud program is to provide a welcoming and safe environment that promotes children’s healthy development mentally, emotionally, socially, and physically, represented in the 4-H’s: HEAD, HEART, HANDS, and HEALTH.

 Wisconsin 4-H released nine new activity plans designed specifically for Cloverbuds, that can be found in the Wisconsin 4-H Youth Development webpage:https://fyi.uwex.edu/wi4hcloverbuds/activity-plans/

 For youth in 3rd grade thru 13th (one year out of high school), there are over one hundred different project types to choose from.
 (Youth under the age 12 may not take a shooting sport project involving any “powder burning firearms”).